zbw/sparql-queries/README.md

 Contributing
 ------------

-Contributions to this vocabulary are highly welcome, particularly if they reveal more about the datasets described mentioned above.
+Contributions to this repository are highly welcome, particularly if they reveal more about the datasets mentioned above.
 URIs to queries somewhere on GitHub and a short description are all what is needed.
 A pull request on a amended README.md file would be perfect.
 Please open an [issue](https://github.com/jneubert/sparql-queries/issues), if something does not work as expected.